-The most recent Annual Audit Letter from Ernst & Young (EY) dated 6th November 2018 gave the Councils an unqualified opinion on their 2017/18 statement of accounts and issued an unqualified value for money conclusion.
+The most recent Annual Audit Letter from Ernst & Young (EY) dated September 2020 gave the Councils an unqualified opinion on their 2018/19 statement of accounts and issued an unqualified value for money conclusion.
 The auditors were satisfied that the accounts had been prepared properly in accordance with the CIPFA / LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
-There has been a delay in getting the 2018/19 statement of accounts signed off by EY, but this has resulted from resourcing issues within EY as opposed to any governance issues within the councils.
-It is anticipated that this will be completed by the end of July 2020 and that an unqualified opinion on the accounts and value for money conclusion will again be the outcome.
+There was a delay in getting the 2018/19 statement of accounts signed off by EY, but this resulted from resourcing issues within EY as opposed to any governance issues within the councils.